Understand The DDTC Registration Process For Your Business

 - A Wholesaler

-The government requires you to go through the necessary steps for ITAR registration before exporting or importing items from the U.S. In addition to ITAR registration, you must also register with the DDTC to avoid serious noncompliance headaches and fines.
+The government requires you to go through the necessary steps for ITAR registration before exporting or importing defense articles from the U.S.

 When Do You Need To Contact The DDTC?

 Companies need to register with DDTC when first applying for an export license.
 Still, your business will also need to notify DDTC of any material changes with your business or operations.
 Here are a few types of material changes that you will need to update the DDTC about: